 26 Production Facilities.

-ï

-The station has equipment that is used to produce sponsorships and promos, and for previewing and editing music.
+- The station has equipment that is used to produce sponsorships and promos, and for previewing and editing music.
 This is done in the production studio.

-ï

-Unless you are involved with the stationís production group, this equipment is out of bounds.
+- Unless you are involved with the station’s production group, this equipment is out of bounds.

-ï

-Permission to use these facilities (for production or listening to CDs or records) must be made through the Station Manager explaining what is going to
+- Permission to use these facilities (for production or listening to CDs or records) must be made through the Station Manager explaining what is going to

 be produced and how it is to be used.

-ï

-Potential users must have some instruction and demonstrate competency in its use before having access to it.
+- Potential users must have some instruction and demonstrate competency in its use before having access to it.

-ï

-Any material produced, whether at Alpine Radio or elsewhere, must be approved by the Station Manager/station Management before going to air.
+- Any material produced, whether at Alpine Radio or elsewhere, must be approved by the Station Manager/station Management before going to air.

 27. Complaint Procedures.